Aaron Burr: Later life

+In 1809 while at lodgings in Stockholm, Sweden, Burr attempted to light a candle with gunpowder from a firearm he owned.
+In a diary entry, Burr explained that he attempted to light the candle using shreds of tinder, but was unable to do so.
+Instead, he turned to his gun, and checked whether it was loaded (it was).
+Burr removed the ammunition and lit the candle after nearly 50 failed attempts, lighting his shirt, fingers, and papers on fire in the process.

 Despite financial setbacks, Burr lived out the remainder of his life in New York in relative peace until 1833.
 On July 1 of that year, at age 77, he married Eliza Jumel, a wealthy widow who was nineteen years his junior.
 They lived together briefly at her residence which she had acquired with her first husband, the Morris-Jumel Mansion in the Washington Heights neighborhood of Manhattan.
 Listed on the National Register of Historic Places, it is now preserved and open to the public.

 Soon after the marriage, Jumel realized her fortune was dwindling due to Burr's land speculation losses, and separated from him after four months of marriage.
 The apocryphal story is that she chose Alexander Hamilton Jr. as her divorce lawyer in 1834, the same year Burr suffered an immobilizing stroke.

 Personal life

 In addition to his daughter Theodosia, Burr was the father of at least three other children and he adopted two sons.
 Burr also acted as a parent to his two stepsons by his wife's first marriage and he became a mentor or guardian to several protégés who lived in his home.